Janix4000/OperatingSystemsLabs/README.md

 # Operating Systems Lab

-Mini-projects written in C language for Operating Systems subject (particulary for Linux system).
+Mini-projects written in C language for Operating Systems course at AGH UST (particulary for Linux system).